The Hard Lefschetz Theorem on K\"ahler Lie Algebroids: Elliptic Lie Algebroids

-The differential also splits into four separate components, though we'll only consider 2 for the following reason. \begin{definition} An almost complex Lie Algebroid $(\A, \rho, [\cdot ,\cdot],J_\A)$ is said to have \textit{integrable almost complex structure} if it's $\A$-Nijenhuis tensor vanishes, that is for all $X,Y \in \Gamma(\A)$
+As in the case of classical complex geometry, the differential also splits into four separate components, though we'll only consider analogues of the standard two for the following reason. \begin{theorem}[\cite{MR3483864},Theorem 2.1] For a Complex Lie Algebroid $(\A,\rho,[\cdot, \cdot],J)$, we have that $d_\A \Omega^{p,q}_\A(M) \subset \Omega^{p+1,q}_\A(M) \oplus \Omega ^{p,q+1}_\A(M)$. \end{theorem} This theorem ensures that our differential decomposes